maierbn/opendihu/doc/sphinx/user/getting_started.rst

     python2.7 ../../dependencies/scons/scons.py

 * To build the release target, use `scons` or `scons BUILD_TYPE=release` or `scons BUILD_TYPE=r`, to build the debug target, use `scons BUILD_TYPE=debug` or `scons BUILD_TYPE=d`.
+* To use multiple processes at once, add the `-j` option, e.g. `scons BUILD_TYPE=r -j 4` to build the release target with 4 processes.
 * There will be executables created in the `build_debug` or `build_release` subdirectories.
 Change into one of these directories and run the program with a settings file as only argument:

   .. code-block:: bash